deusaquilus/TablePrinter/README.md

 Simple table printing utility that allows streaming results.
 Based on the table printing utility from the Jena Semantic Framework with several additions such as streaming, line wrapping, and writing out results as you go.

 ## Usage
-In order to use the TablePrinter you will need some implementation of the parameterized Row class, there are several provided.
+In order to use the TablePrinter you will need some implementation of the parameterized `Row<T>` class, there are several provided.
 Here's an example of how we might setup the data.
 ```java
 Collection<String> headings = Arrays.asList("First Name", "Last Name", "Title");
 ListRowSet<String> data = ListRowSet.construct(